Board members

 Dr Richard Jennings, Group Chief Medical Officer

 Dr Richard Jennings joined the Trust in December 2018 as our Chief Medical Officer.
 Richard joined St George’s from Whittington Health NHS Trust, where he had been Executive Medical Director for four years.
 Dr Jennings specialises in infection and acute medicine, and underwent his training at the London School of Hygiene and Tropical Medicine.
-Before becoming Executive Medical Director at the Whittington, he held the posts of Clinical Director for medicine and then Deputy Medical Director.

 Stephen Jones, Group Chief Corporate Affairs Officer

 Stephen joined the Trust as Director of Corporate Affairs in March 2018.
 Stephen was previously Chief of Staff and executive lead for corporate governance at the General Medical Council.
 Prior to this, Stephen worked as Stakeholder Engagement Director on Co-operation and Competition policy at Monitor (now NHS Improvement).
-He also held a number of senior policy roles within the Department of Health, including on provider policy, the NHS Constitution and legislative reform, and served as Senior Private Secretary to the Minister for Quality.

-Angela Paradise, Group Chief People Officer
+Victoria Smith, Group Chief People Officer

 Kate Slemeck, Managing Director for St George’s Hospital